AaltoSciComp/data-analysis-workflows-course/lectures/chapter-3-modeling.rst

 - Both the number of files and the space usage are growing non-linearly as the number of new files and number of new bytes used are growing linearly.
 - July seems to be the month when a lot of new files are created, but it is not the month when the largest files are created.
-This is probably because lots of new users start using the cluster (summer students) who might have inefficient workflows with large number of files, but do not work with large datasets.
+Something strange is definitely happening there.

 .. tabs::